- Site Analysis

 - Capital Environmental Services, Wellington (04 566 3311)

-For cladding or flooring, a sample approximately the size of a $2 coin is required.
-For decorative ceiling finishes, a minimum of one teaspoonful is required, and this should include any sparkly material.
-Samples should be obtained in accordance with Occupational Safety and Health Guidelines for the Management and Removal of Asbestos.
+For cladding or flooring, a sample approximately the size of two $2 coins (or approximately 2 x 3 cm minimum) is required.
+For decorative ceiling finishes, a minimum of one tablespoonful is required, and this should include any sparkly or stipple material.
+See the Approved Code of Practice: Management and Removal of Asbestos on the WorkSafe website.

 Working with asbestos

-Working with asbestos that is not defined as restricted work must nevertheless be carried out with care.
+Work with asbestos that does not require a licence must nevertheless be carried out with care.
 If products containing asbestos are in sound condition and left alone, they do not pose a major risk.
 The risk occurs when materials are cut, sanded, waterblasted or broken up, resulting in asbestos fibres being released.

 When working with asbestos, precautions include: